ANDREWAHN-UK/MS-one-more-turn/README.md

 of the website and 2 images that link to the review sections of the website.

 d.
 Review sections- There are 2 review sections, one for digital (video, computer, console) games, and the others for tabletop (card,boardgames) games.
 These will have a selection of game reviews, and the layout will be rows.
 When clicked upon, user is taken to a dedicated page for that review.
+At the top of the page there is a title and a brief introduction, and on each page there is a scroll to top button, to aid navigation.

 e.
 About.
 This is a simple page that outlines the philosphy of the website.